Rules

 Game with Labels for Components

-1. Steel balls are divided equally among players.
+1. Steel balls are divided equally among players (5 balls each for 4 players).

 3. The referee (if available) announces the score, signifying readiness.

-5. The starting goalie releases the first steel ball.
+5. The starting goalie releases the first steel ball (after steadying the target, if desired).

-6. All other players may release steel balls.
+6. Immediately thereafter, all other players may release steel balls.

 9. Repeat …